oneclickdapp/swordy-bot/how-to-build-token-centric-community.md

 - [$RAC](https://www.coingecko.com/en/coins/rac) tokens are used by electronic artist Rac to curate his Discord server.
 - [$UDT](https://unlock-protocol.com/blog/unlock-tokens-launched) token is used by Unlock Protocol to allow holders to claim discounts on their purchases, and provides financial rewards for stakeholders.

-# Prerequisites

-Before you begin your journey to create a TPC, you must determine where you'd like to start from.

-## Purpose

-Do not be extractive.
-No one will want to participate if they feel they are being taken advantage of.
-In order to success, your community must have a clear purpose that people can get behind.

-## People

-Identify a small Power Squad so you can
+# From 0 to 10 Members - Establish your Foundation

+Let's get started!

-## Incentives
+## Token

+I'm putting this section first, since the timing depends on what type of community you're creating, not because its the first thing you need to do.
+In fact, you really shouldn't launch a token until you have at least a dozen or so core contributors, a healthy mission, and high confidence and community support.

-This is where the token comes in!
-Here are your options:
+Here are your options for your community tokens:

-- Use tokens from existing projects
+- Use tokens from existing projects.
+Mix-n-match to your liking!
 - Create a DAO using [DaoHaus](https://daohaus.club/).
 The shares can serve as your token.
 - Hire the [Raid Guild](https://raidguild.org/) to design and launch a custom token.
 - Create one yourself.
 There are some great resources for learning Ethereum development at [EthHole.com](https://ethhole.com/learning)

-# From 0 to 10 Members - Establish your Foundation

-Let's get started!

 ## Platform